Cancer (constellation): History and mythology

 winter would have a month of only a day.

 Cancer was the backdrop to the Sun's most northerly position in the sky (the summer solstice) in ancient times, when the Earth's Sun-facing side was maximally tilted towards the south, in the Gregorian calendar kept within a few days of June 21.
 Equivalently, this is the date when the Sun is directly overhead as far north as 23.437° N. The northern-most parallel where the Sun is directly overhead is still called the Tropic of Cancer, even though the corresponding position on the sky now occurs in Taurus, due to the precession of the equinoxes.

-The close conjunction of Jupiter and Saturn in 1563 – which was observed by Tycho Brahe and led him to note the inaccuracy of existing ephemerides and to begin his own program of astronomical measurements – occurred in Cancer not far from Praesepe.
+The close conjunction of Jupiter and Saturn in 1563—which was observed by Tycho Brahe and led him to note the inaccuracy of existing ephemerides and to begin his own program of astronomical measurements—occurred in Cancer not far from Praesepe.

 In Greek mythology, Cancer is identified with the crab that appeared while Heracles fought the many-headed Lernaean Hydra.
-Hercules slew the crab after it bit him in the foot.
+Heracles slew the crab after it bit him in the foot.
 Afterwards, the goddess Hera, an enemy of Heracles, placed the crab among the stars.